xShamir/Heartbleed/README.md

             "6": Execute hotkey.
             "7": Execute CMD commands.
             "8": Take screenshot of victim PC and send to discord.
+            "9": Take shot of victim webcam and send to discord.

 You can always add more commands if you like.